alyssa-tsh/DE_GT_THA_CareerCoach4.0/README.md

 4. Query last updated time

 ## If you would like to try out the program here are some test inputs/examples of how to inputs values :D
-## A demo video of how the different features work can also be found in the zip folder in my submission

 ### Query OPTION 2
 - NO --> SENJA ROAD --> 616A
 - NO --> JURONG WEST STREET --> 480